Frequently Asked Questions

 Liability and lack of certified volunteers.

 We do (well, most of it)!
 It’s quite a chore to prepare thousands of pounds of Cod and hundreds of pounds of pork barbecue and Coney sauce – but we’ve been pulling it off for over 80 years.
 Our process is quite impressive, and is accomplished in compliance with the Indiana Department of Health.
 The barbecue and Coney sauce is made just prior to festival, in two days!
 We start by slow-cooking the pork loins, then we hand-pull all 200 pounds of it.
 Other volunteers are mixing giant vats of our secret homemade barbecue sauce and Coney sauce on the stoves.
 The pork and sauce is combined and hand-mixed, with a couple secret ingredients, and then it is all deep-frozen until it’s time to serve.
-We kick up our baked beans with some more secret ingredients; we hand-stuff every last deviled egg; our macaroni and cheese is baked each morning; our Filipino Cuisine is masterfully created, cooked and served by our very own Filipino families; and most of our desserts are baked in-house!
+We kick up our baked beans with some more secret ingredients; we hand-stuff every last deviled egg; our macaroni and cheese is baked each morning; and our fruit pies and cakes are baked in-house!
+Don’t tell anyone, but our delicious cream pies come from Gray Bros Cafeteria in Mooresville, Indiana.
+Can’t beat ’em!

 Parking is a challenge around our campus.
 Most street parking fills up early in the day, and there is no parking available on our campus during the event.
 However, we have a complimentary shuttle that runs continuously between Speedway High School and the festival, beginning 30 minutes prior to the event and ending 30 minutes after closing.
 The parking lot at the High School is large and this service allows everyone easy access to the festivities.
 Please visit the Contact page for information on finding the festival and the High School parking lot.